MilanP5G/FlyIn/README.md

-This is a Sinatra application called Medivation that allows you to create an account and share meditative and/or motivational posts.
+This is a JavaScript application called FlyIn that allows you to create Country cards and Place cards for each country.

 ## Installation
 Fork and clone this repo.
 In the terminal, cd into the backend ```cd backend``` and then run ```rails s```.
 Next, you will need to open another terminal and cd into the frontend ```cd frontend``` and then run ```open index.html```.